therufs/hwtrack/README.md

 ================

 Next:
-* Require creation of users before creation of class assignment, or warn that no one will have it assigned. --> This can be solved by requiring login + existence of students to create class assmt.
 * Finish styling
 * QA button to close class_assignment creation modal -- works now but dunno why
 * Differentiate admins (teachers):